Optical appearance of regularized compact objects without an exterior photon sphere: Conclusion

 \section{Conclusion}

 In this work, we examined the behavior of light rays and the resulting shadow structure in a class of regularized spacetimes constructed through the Simpson–Visser procedure.
-Since strong-gravity lensing carries crucial information about the nature of the central object, we analyzed how these geometries cast shadows despite lacking conventional photon spheres.
-Our results show that the presence of a bright photon ring does not necessarily imply the existence of a photon sphere, and we find situations where both a photon and an anti-photon sphere are present while the shadow is cast primarily by the gravitational center itself.
-In such cases, the bright photon ring is associated with the photon sphere, but the shadow size remains smaller than the ring, indicating that the shadow originates from the regularized core rather than from any unstable light orbit.\\
+Since strong-gravity lensing carries crucial information about the nature of the central object, we analyzed how these geometries produce shadow-like central intensity depressions (hereafter referred to as shadow-like images) despite lacking conventional exterior photon spheres.
+Our results show that the presence of a bright photon ring does not necessarily imply that the shadow boundary is determined by an exterior photon sphere.
+We identify configurations in which both an exterior photon sphere and an anti-exterior photon sphere are present, yet the shadow-like central dark region is governed primarily by the regularized core geometry.
+In these cases, although the bright photon ring is associated with the exterior photon sphere, the shadow-like dark region remains significantly smaller than the ring.
+This demonstrates that the edge of the observed dark region does not necessarily provide direct evidence for the existence or the location of an exterior photon sphere.\\

-A key outcome of our analysis is that the shadows produced by these modified null singularity spacetimes closely resemble those of the Schwarzschild black hole, even though their causal structures differ fundamentally and no photon sphere is required to form a shadow.
-We further demonstrate that the location of the photon sphere, when present, does not uniquely determine the shadow size.
-This has significant implications for interpreting high-resolution observations of compact objects, including Sgr A*, where distinguishing between classical black holes and alternative compact objects remains a central challenge.\\
+A key outcome of our analysis is that the simulated shadow-like images produced by these modified null singularity spacetimes closely resemble those of the Schwarzschild black hole, even though their causal structures differ fundamentally and no exterior photon sphere is required to form a shadow.
+We further demonstrate that the location of the exterior photon sphere, when present, does not uniquely determine the shadow size.
+This may have implications for interpreting high-resolution observations of compact objects, including Sgr A*, where distinguishing between classical black holes and alternative compact objects remains a central challenge.\\

 Several studies suggest that the regularization parameter L may give quantum gravitational information.
 In this interpretation, L smooths the classical singularity by introducing effects that become dominant near the gravitational center.
 If such quantum corrections influence photon trajectories in the strong-field region, they may leave observable imprints on the shadow cast by the regularized core.
 Identifying and characterizing these properties would require a more detailed investigation of the precise features that lie within the shadow structure.\\